"When Custer struck Hampton at Hunterstown, he was actually trying to ascertain

 time capsule that is Hunterstown, Pennsylvania.

-by Elon Farnsworth on July 3, two miles south of town, is commonly called South Cavalry Field; so too should the Hunterstown
+cavalry charge led by Elon Farnsworth on July 3, two miles south of town, is commonly called South Cavalry Field; so too should

-clash, only four miles north of Gettysburg be regarded as North Cavalry Field.
-In this same vein, Buford’s cavalry fight
+the Hunterstown clash, only four miles north of Gettysburg be regarded as North Cavalry Field.
+In this same vein, Buford’s

-one mile west of town on July 1 might be called West Cavalry Field.
-In all of these actions, Union cavalry buffered key
+cavalry fight one mile west of town on July 1 might be called West Cavalry Field.
+In all of these actions, Union cavalry

-Union positions in four directions of the compass.
-Each site is equally essential to accurately portraying Gettysburg as the
+buffered key Union positions in four directions of the compass.
+Each site is equally essential to accurately portraying Gettysburg

 |The Wolverines by Mark Maritato